 Here at St John's we encourage the children to participate in all aspects of PE - games, gymnastics, dance and swimming.
 We encourage the children to attend sports clubs both in and out of school and teams participate in inter and intra school competitions.

-The school received the School Games Silver award 2018.
+The school received the School Games Bronze award in 2019.

-The Sport Premium Report and action plan indicates how the school will enhance the teaching of PE in 2018/19.
+The Sport Premium Report and action plan indicates how the school spent the sport premium in 2018/19 and how school use the funds to enhance the teaching of PE in 2019/20.

 Physical Education (PE) is taught through physical activity in weekly practical lessons both indoors and outdoors.
 It provides children with the generic skills, knowledge and understanding they need to become physically literate, and at the same time gives most children their first regular experiences of sport.
 When taught well, Physical Education enthuses and inspires children to participate fully and develop a life-long love of physical activity, sport and exercise.